-You will find below different resources available online, and for free, that you can use to learn the Friulian language on your own.
+You will find below different resources available online that you can use to learn the Friulian language on your own.
 I continue to add to this list as more resources are uncovered; if you have a suggestion for me to consider adding, please write to me.

 Categories below include: